prerna-kumari83/Haven_stay/README.md

 # Haven Stay 🏨

-A modern hotel booking application designed to simplify reservations and enhance user experience.
-Built with **Node.js**, **Express**, **React**, and **MongoDB**, it provides a full-stack solution for managing hotels, rooms, and bookings.
+A hotel booking application built with **Node.js**, **Express**, and **EJS templates**.
+It provides a backend-driven solution for managing hotel reservations, user authentication, and dynamic content rendering.
+The project uses MongoDB for data storage and Passport.js for secure authentication.

 ---

 ## ✨ Features
-- 🔐 **User Authentication** – Secure login and registration with JWT.
+- 🔐 **User Authentication** – Secure login and signup with Passport.js and session management.
 - 🏨 **Hotel & Room Management** – Add, update, and manage hotel listings.
-- 📅 **Booking System** – Real-time room availability and booking confirmation.
+- 📅 **Booking System** – Reserve rooms with real-time availability.
+- 🎨 **EJS Templating** – Dynamic server-side rendering with layouts using `ejs-mate`.
+- 📂 **File Uploads** – Upload images with Multer.
+- ⚙️ **Validation** – Robust input validation using Joi.
-- 💳 **Payment Integration** – Support for online payments.
+- 🔄 **Method Override** – Support for PUT/DELETE in forms.
-- 📱 **Responsive UI** – Optimized for desktop and mobile devices.
-- ⚙️ **Role-based Authorization** – Admins, hotel managers, and customers have distinct access levels.
+- 📢 **Flash Messages** – User-friendly alerts with `connect-flash`.

 ---